hudeany/dbimport/README.md

 	-dateFormat: set fallback date format, especially for multiple file imports, can be overridden by mapping formats, use Java format characters (YMdhmsS)
 	-dateTimeFormat: set fallback date time format, especially for multiple file imports, can be overridden by mapping formats, use Java format characters (YMdhmsS)
-	-secure: Use TLS/SSL for secure communication with database -truststore '<truststorefilepath>': Filepath to TrustStore in JKS format for encrypted DB connections of some DB vendors -truststorepassword '<password>': Optional password for TrustStore
+	-secure: Use TLS/SSL for secure communication with database -truststore '<truststorefilepath>': Filepath to TrustStore in JKS format for encrypted database connections of some database vendors
+	-truststorepassword '<password>': Optional password for TrustStore

 ## Global standalone parameters